TheR1D/shell_gpt/README.md

 ```
 Next time, same exact query will get results from local cache instantly.
 Note that `sgpt "what are the colors of a rainbow" --temperature 0.5` will make a new request, since we didn't provide `--temperature` (same applies to `--top-probability`) on previous request.

-This is, just some examples of what we can do using ChatGPT model, I'm sure you will find it useful for your specific use cases.
+This is just some examples of what we can do using ChatGPT model, I'm sure you will find it useful for your specific use cases.

 ### Full list of arguments